webplatform/docs/Beginners/the_beginning/index.md

 * Points you to the software you'll need to download in order to complete the rest of the course }}
 {{Basic Page}}
 == Topics ==
-This section covers the various aspects of web development separated in 9 parts, you can browser through them using this menu.
+The '''[[Beginners]]]'' section covers the various aspects of web development separated in 9 parts, you can browser through them using this list.

 * [[Beginners/the_beginning|Web development for beginners]]
 * '''[[Beginners/the_beginning|1.
 The beginning]]'''